Skip to content

 Personal stages

 By default, if no stage is passed in, SST creates a stage using the username in your computer.
-This called a personal stage.
+This is called a personal stage.
 Personal stages are typically used in dev mode and every developer on your team should use their own personal stage.

 We’ll look at this in detail below.